It's Traditional! With a big "T".

 π️ Sacred Tradition vs. Human Traditions

-Sacred Tradition: Divine revelation handed down from Christ and the apostles
+Sacred Tradition: Divine revelation handed down from Christ and the apostles — infallible when the Church teaches it definitively

 π The Apostolic Origin

-π‘️ Why Tradition Matters
+π‘️ Why Tradition Is Not Optional

 Biblical Foundation for Tradition